-There seems to be subconscious and conscious beliefs that moms need to try to get back to the women they used to be.
-For some time I believed this.
+There seems to be subconscious and conscious beliefs that moms need to try to get back to the women they were before having children.
+For some time I believed this too.

 - I believed that I needed to get back to my toned pre-baby body.